unazed/unazed.github.io/_posts/2019-1-22-4-python-one-lines.md

 ]
 ```

 Which will print the same results as the former code, except this form may be condensable into a one-line form.
-Note that I am not implying that for-loops are perfectly transformable into their one-line counterparts, as a trivial example would be as follows:
+Note that I am not implying that for-loops are perfectly transformable into their one-line counterparts, as a counter-example would be as follows:

 ```py
 for i in range(m, n):